 According to the report, “blue hydrogen is frequently regarded as having zero or minimal greenhouse gas emissions.”
 “However, this is not the case: not all CO2 emissions can be absorbed, and some CO2 is released during the creation of blue hydrogen.”

 The authors concentrated on steam methane reforming, which is the most prevalent, but not the only, technique of creating hydrogen.
-They also based their predictions on the two commercial blue hydrogen facilities that are already operational, both of which collect carbon produced during hydrogen synthesis but not from other fuel burning, such as natural gas burnt for heat and high pressure.
+They also based their predictions on the two commercial blue hydrogen facilities that are already operational, both of which collect carbon produced during hydrogen synthesis but not from another fuel burning, such as natural gas burnt for heat and high pressure.

 The analysis assumed that natural gas would be utilized to power all operations and concluded that increasing natural gas burning would make carbon capture in other areas of the production process less effective.

-The analysis indicated that using renewable energy in all stages of production outside of hydrogen generation would dramatically reduce emissions related with blue hydrogen, bringing it down to half the carbon footprint of natural gas.
+The analysis indicated that using renewable energy in all stages of production outside of hydrogen generation would dramatically reduce emissions related to blue hydrogen, bringing it down to half the carbon footprint of natural gas.

 That reduction did not satisfy the authors.